This post may contain affiliate links. Please read our disclosure policy.

 Can I freeze a hamburger casserole?

-Yes, you can freeze it before or after baking.
-Wrap it tightly and freeze for up to 2 months.
+Yes.
+Cool completely, wrap tightly, and freeze for up to 2 months.
 Thaw in the refrigerator overnight before reheating.

 Ways To Use Leftover Ingredients